MITHaystack/HOPS/doc/reference/source/hops4/data_processing/calibration_operators/MHO_MultitonePhaseCorrection.rst

 **Execution (``ExecuteInPlace``):**

 1. Iterate over both stations (reference and remote).
 For each, call ``IsApplicable`` to check whether the station's Mk4ID or 2-character station code matches the operator's selection criteria.
 2. If applicable, compute the time offset between the pcal data start and visibility data start, then call ``InterpolatePCData`` to temporally interpolate pcal tone phasors to align with the visibility accumulation periods.
-This interpolation mimics the ``ap_mean`` function from the original HOPS3 ``pcal_inter.c``.
+This interpolation mimics the ``ap_mean`` function from the original HOPS3 ``pcal_interp.c``.
 3. Trim the pcal data to the visibility time range using ``MHO_PhaseCalibrationTrim``.
 4. Retrieve ``pc_tonemask`` channel names and bitmasks from the pcal data (if present).
 5. For each polarization in the pcal data, match against the visibility polarization products via ``PolMatch``, then call ``ApplyPCData`` for each matching pol-product.